-The article discusses the integration of the Mount Hebron area into a distinct social and political region during the time of British Mandate in Palestine, and the emergence of a regional “Hebronite” identity encompassing both the city of Hebron and the villages of the area.
-The present case demonstrates that while in many areas of the country such regional integration, or regionalization, developed through the gradual growth of economic, administrative and political networks in the 19th century, the regionalization of Mount Hebron took place much later.
-It was not an outcome of the same dynamic as in other regions, but mainly a reaction born of the chronic insecurity, social and even environmental hardships of the region.
-The determination to overcome these challenges was translated in the 1940s into the construction of a solid regional system, which had significant intra-Palestinian and even geopolitical consequences.
-The case also shows that while the Hebronite identity was a sub-national one, it had strong symbiotic relations, sometimes ambivalent, with the Palestinian and Arab national identities.
-Moreover, it was in no way “primordial” but clearly modern.
+The article discusses the integration of the Mount Hebron area into a distinct social and political region during the time of British Mandate in Palestine and the emergence of a regional “Hebronite” identity encompassing both the city of Hebron and the villages of the area.
+The study demonstrates that, while in many areas of the country such regional integration, or regionalization developed through the gradual growth of economic, administrative, and political networks in the nineteenth century, the regionalization of Mount Hebron took place much later.
+It was not due to the same dynamic as in other regions, but mainly a reaction born of chronic insecurity, as well as the social and even environmental hardships experienced in the region.
+The determination to overcome these challenges was translated in the 1940s into the construction of a stable system of regions that had significant intra-Palestinian and even geopolitical consequences.
+The study also shows that, while the Hebronite identity was a sub-national one, it had strongly symbiotic characteristics with regard to the Palestinian and Arab national identities, albeit sometimes ambivalently appreciated.
+Moreover, it was in no way a primordial but clearly a modern phenomenon.

 Keywords